SimeonHristov99/aoc_2023/aoc_2023/day11/notes.md

 - [X] `pre-push` hook passes.
 - [X] Commit all changes.

+### Move the common logic for parts 1 and 2 into a new function and test it with different levels of expansion

+- [ ] Make tests fail.
+- [ ] Make tests pass.
+- [ ] Look at the code you've written and try to identify any edge cases that are not tested.
+- [ ] `pre-push` hook passes.
+- [ ] Commit all changes.

 ### Submit answers for part 2

 - [ ] Run on input.